megaluck/documentation/docs/introduction/07-Sidechain-SDK-extension.rst

 Specific actions for extension of Coin-box
 ###########################################

-Coin box is created and extended as a usual non-coin box, only one additional action is required: Coin box class shall also implements interface CoinsBox<P extends PublicKey25519Proposition> interface without any additional function implementations, i.e. it is a mixin interface.
+Coin box is created and extended as a usual non-coin box, only one additional action is required: *Coin box class* shall also implements interface CoinsBox<P extends PublicKey25519Proposition> interface without any additional function implementations, i.e. it is a mixin interface.

 Transaction extension
 #####################

-Transaction in SDK is represented by public abstract class BoxTransaction<P extends Proposition, B extends Box<P>> extends Transaction class.
-That class provides access to data like which boxes will be created, unlockers for input boxes, fee, etc. SDK developer could add custom transaction check by implement custom ApplicationState (see appropriate chapter for it)
+Transaction in SDK is represented by ```public abstract class BoxTransaction<P extends Proposition, B extends Box<P>> extends Transaction``` class.
+That class provides access to data like which boxes will be created, unlockers for input boxes, fee, etc. SDK developer could add custom transaction check by implement *custom ApplicationState*

 ApplicationState and Wallet
 ###########################